 The economy of Lesbos Island is agricultural in nature, with the main source of income being olive oil.
 Tourism in Mytilene is encouraged by the international airport and coastal towns of Plomari, Petra, Eresos and Molyvos, substantially contribute to the island's economy.
 Fishing, manufacture of soap and ouzo (Greek national liqueur), are among the remaining sources of income.

 A meaning of the word "lesbian" derives from Sappho's poems.
 Sappho was born in Lesbos and wrote with emotional content directed to other women.
 Because of this association, Lesbos Island and especially Eresos town, her birthplace, are frequently visited by lesbian tourists.

 Lesbos Island cruise terminal

-Most cruise ships to Lesbos Island dock (anchor) at Plomari - port town on the southern coast.
-Some smaller ships may dock at Mithymna (aka Molyvos) on the northern coast) or at Plomari (on the southern coast).
+Most cruise ships to Lesbos Island dock (anchor) at Mytilene - port town on the southeastern coast.
+Some smaller ships may dock at Mithymna (aka Molyvos, on the northern coast) or at Plomari (on the southern coast).

 The Lesbos Island cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
-By zooming-out you can see other cruise ship ports located near Lesbos Island, Greece.
+By zooming-out you can see other cruise ship ports located near Lesbos Island, Mytilene, Greece.

 If you lose the Lesbos Island location on the map, simply reload the page (also with F5 button).
 This feature is integrated with the CruiseMapper's cruise ship tracker tracking the vessels' current positions at sea and in ports.